MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/includes/confluent-kafka-source-connector.md

 ---
-title: Confluent Kafka connector for Fabric event streams
+title: Confluent Kafka connector for Fabric eventstreams
-description: This include files has the common content for configuring Confluent Kafka connector for Fabric event streams and Real-time hub. ms.author: xujiang1
+description: This include files has the common content for configuring Confluent Kafka connector for Fabric eventstreams and Real-time hub. ms.author: xujiang1
 author: xujxu
 ms.topic: include